awsdocs/aws-dms-step-by-step/doc_source/chap-rdsoracle2aurora.steps.deleteresources.md

 Next, you must delete your AWS CloudFormation stack, `DMSdemo`\.

-1. Sign in to the AWS Management Console and open the AWS CloudFormation console at [https://console\.aws\.amazon\.com/cloudformation](https://console.aws.amazon.com/cloudformation/)\.
+1. Sign in to the AWS Management Console and open the [AWS CloudFormation console](https://console.aws.amazon.com/cloudformation)\.

    Note that if you are signed in as an AWS Identity and Access Management \(IAM\) user, you must have the appropriate permissions to access AWS CloudFormation\.

-1. Choose your CloudFormation stack, `DMSdemo`\.
+1. Choose your AWS CloudFormation stack, `DMSdemo`\.

 1. For **Actions**, choose **Delete stack**\.

-The status of the stack changes to DELETE\_IN\_PROGRESS while AWS CloudFormation cleans up the resources associated with the `DMSdemo` stack\.
+The status of the stack changes to DELETE\_IN\_PROGRESS while AWS CloudFormation AWS CloudFormation cleans up the resources associated with the `DMSdemo` stack\.
 When AWS CloudFormation is finished cleaning up resources, it removes the stack from the list\.